The Water-Energy-Food-Ecosystems Nexus

 SEE Nexus project – Identity

 The Project’s overall aim is to introduce the Water-Energy-Food-Ecosystems Nexus approach and catalyse action for its adoption and implementation in the Region’s Economies, at the national and transboundary basin levels.
-With activities focusing on the transboundary basins of the Drin and Drina rivers, and in Albania, the Project will facilitate Nexus Dialogue Processes involving a broad range of stakeholders, and the development of technical Nexus Assessments, and enable conditions for financing actions to address four issues of priority.
+With activities focusing on the transboundary basins of the Drin (phase I and phase II) and Drina rivers, and in Albania, the Project will facilitate Nexus Dialogue Processes involving a broad range of stakeholders, and the development of technical Nexus Assessments, and enable conditions for financing actions to address four issues of priority.

 The Project is structured around 3 Components: